 As a teacher I offer up to date and relevant educational lectures and workshops for musicians across various disciplines in music.
 During my lessons I often implement examples from past freelance projects where applicable.

 The following disciplines I provide:

-I offer an entire course for music-schools, organisations and universities in 'Ear Training', expanding on the Kodaly philosophy with my book 'Eartraining in Context', utilizing 2+ hours of custom audio-content across various musical styles.
+The course I offer for music-schools, organisations and universities is in 'Ear Training' and expands on the Kodaly philosophy with my book 'Eartraining in Context', utilizing 2+ hours of custom audio-content across various musical styles.
 This method trains students' inner ear with multi-part solfège of multi-timbral arrangements to prepare them for real working-life situations in bands, orchestras or in the recording studio.

 I teach in class form and privately using English, Dutch or Swedish.
 Students that wish to receive private lessons through Skype can send their contact information through the Contact-form on the website for a consultation to see which ambitions he/she has and where to fit in.

 Percy Bergman, Linnaeus University, Faculty of Arts & Humanities, Sweden

 Weerasak Aksontung, Dean of Faculty of Fine Arts, RS University, Thailand

 A modern approach on training your inner ear - for students & teachers

 Many teaching books on ear training focus exclusively on solfège and identifying random intervals on the piano, while disregarding how to apply these skills to real modern music situations.
 In practice, the musician might perform adequate during the isolated exercises in class.
 But his/her knowledge falls short when forced to use those skills in real music situations, surrounded by other musicians and instrumental parts.